|310-725-5800 + INFO@DAVINCISCHOOLS.ORG|

 Students need personal attention at all levels of education.
-Our schools are small and personalized.
-When fully enrolled, grades 9 to 12, there will be approximately 550 students in each high school and 270 at the Da Vinci Innovation Academy.
+Our schools are small and personalized with approximately 515 students at Da Vinci Design and Da Vinci Science, 275 students at Da Vinci Communications, and 350 at the Da Vinci Innovation Academy.
 In this close-knit community, every student is known, seen and valued by peers and caring faculty and staff.
-Students have multiple channels to express their interests and needs through advisories, mentoring, tutoring, internships, and more—as described below.
+Students have multiple channels to express their interests and needs through seminar classes (electives), advisories, mentoring, tutoring, internships, and more—as described below.

 Graduates from Da Vinci Schools will meet or exceed all California's "a-g" UC and CSU admissions requirements.
 They will demonstrate mastery and growth through public presentations of learning, exhibitions, standardized testing and performance assessments.
-In order to graduate, Da Vinci students must successfully complete 4 years of English, 3 years of Social Studies, 3 years of Math, 3 years of Science, 2 years of a Foreign Language, and 2 years of Art.
-Students must also complete 4 Presentations of Learning at the end of each semester and yearly service learning.
+In order to graduate, Da Vinci students must successfully complete 4 years of English, 3 years of Social Studies, 3 years of Math, 3 years of Science, 2 years of a Foreign Language, and at least 1 year of Art.
+Students must also complete Presentations of Learning at the end of each semester and yearly service learning.
 Students may also to participate in Internships and Early College courses.
-Additionally, students must take 3 College Board Examinations, go on at least 3 College Visits, complete 2 Financial Aid Applications, and apply to a minimum of 2 Colleges.
+Additionally, students go on yearly college visits, take a mandatory college writing class, and apply to a minimum of 2 Colleges.

-Da Vinci Schools are dedicated to preparing students for college completion and 21st century jobs through an interdisciplinary project-based, "learn by doing" curriculum that is rigorous and relevant and which integrates core subjects with real-life problems to be solved.
+Da Vinci Schools are dedicated to preparing students for college completion and 21st century jobs through hands-on, real world project-based learning that is rigorous and relevant and which integrates core subjects with real-life problems to be solved.
 Projects create opportunities for students to focus on real-world, complex problems that require deep research and analysis, synthesis of information, planning, organization, teamwork and perseverance.

 Da Vinci Schools have community partnerships with many corporate, nonprofit and education institutions.
 Community partners offer students and faculty access to expert knowledge, industry-specific curriculum, internship opportunities, academic mentoring, teacher training, Early College programs, career guidance, and job shadowing experiences.
 We look to our community partners to help us define the real-world skill sets needed to prepare students for 21st century jobs in today's global economy.

-Da Vinci students go on college visits each year, grades 9-12.
+Da Vinci students go on college visits each year in grades 9-12.
 College visits offer students a first-hand look at college life -- campus tours, information sessions on admissions and financial aid, student panels, and opportunities to attend class.
-During the 2010-2011 school year, Da Vinci students visited USC, UCLA, Pepperdine, Harvey Mudd, UC Irvine, Cal Tech and UC San Diego, Cal State Fullerton, and many other campuses.
+In recent years, Da Vinci students have visited USC, UCLA, Pepperdine, Harvey Mudd, UC Irvine, Cal Tech, UC San Diego, Cal State Fullerton, and many other campuses.

 Service learning is the lens in which students can gain access to community service and learn about their civic responsibility, and the need to strengthen communities through service learning activities.
 At Da Vinci Schools, students are required to perform a minimum of 20 hours of community service each year.
 Families must participate in at least 5 school events per year, including Back to School Night, Exhibition Night, Family Association Meetings, etc. There is no volunteer service commitment for the Da Vinci Innovation Academy. > More info - Family Service Commitment

 Exhibitions are an important component of project-based learning and assessment, and provide a comprehensive view of each student's knowledge and mastery of the curriculum.
 Using oral presentations and digital media, students demonstrate how they are able to tackle real-world complex problems requiring critical thinking, problem solving, teamwork and effective communication -- all skills that are vital to academic and lifelong success.

 Students and teachers have daily access to technology, to use it effectively as a tool for learning and as a subject of learning.
 Technology is integrated throughout the day in student performance, classroom instruction, data management, and communication.
 Students develop proficiency in word processing, PowerPoint, video presentation, spreadsheets, Internet research and web design.
 A web-based student information system enables parents to check their child’s progress 24/7.
-All student work is maintained in a digital portfolio.
-The ratio of students to computers in each high school is 3:1.
+The ratio of students to computers in each high school is 1:1.

-By providing mentoring, coaching, multiple resources and other interventions, students who need help in a particular subject or who are struggling to stay at grade level, learning English as a second language, or achieving at a faster pace than other classmates receive extra support for success.
+By providing support classes, coaching, multiple resources and other interventions, students who need help in a particular subject or who are struggling to stay at grade level, learning English as a second language, or achieving at a faster pace than other classmates receive extra support for success.
 Employees from DIRECTV, Boeing, Northrop, and UCLA Riordan Scholars serve as mentors, meeting with students regularly to discuss their academic, personal and career goals.

-Every student is enrolled in an Advisory class that is gender and grade-level specific.
+At our high schools, every student is enrolled in an Advisory class.
 The advisory class is a place where students can bond with each other, get academic support, and have a safe place to share their feelings.
 Students have the same classmates and same advisory teacher throughout their four years.

-School spirit is contagious at Da Vinci Schools, and no where is this more evident than at our weekly Community Dialogue assemblies.
-Every Friday, students and staff come together for a school-wide assembly known as Community Dialogue.
+School spirit is contagious at Da Vinci Schools, and no where is this more evident than at our Community Dialogue assemblies.
+Several times per month, high school students and staff come together for a school-wide assembly known as Community Dialogue.
 During Community Dialogue, community is built, important announcements are shared, successes are honored, and traditions are established.
 A strong sense of community is the heart and soul of Da Vinci Schools.

 At Da Vinci Schools, we know the success of our students rests in part on the shoulders of our teachers to provide learning opportunities that challenge, support and engage all students.
 That is why, as a staff, we dedicate much of our time to professional development focused on differentiating instruction, flexible grouping, tiered assignments, and other specialized strategies to ensure that we are challenging all students at a basic level, mid-level and advanced level depending on their individual strengths, needs, and learning styles.